fdavidcl/example-ci/README.md

 ### Continuous integration

-Continuous integration imply that developers frequently merge changes into the main copy of the project (for example, the *master* branch of the repository on Github).
+Continuous integration implies that developers frequently merge changes into the main copy of the project (for example, the *master* branch of the repository on Github).